aquarion-ai/aquarion-docs/docs/component_designs.md

 ### Diagram 11: Monolithic Service Variant B

-In this monolithic service variant, all Aquarion components are included in a single service.
+In this monolithic service variant, all Aquarion AI components are included in a single service.
 External requests are dispatched through an internal queue to workers that each orchestrate the full interaction with all components and then return the results.
 The workers can be implemented in a multi-processing, multi-threaded or asynchronous